Skip to main content

 What can I do with a master's degree in systems engineering?

-Median annual salary for mechanical engineers, top 10% earners
+Median annual salary for aerospace engineers, 2023

 U.S. Bureau of Labor Statistics